-Two students in two different IB2 TOK classes have different teachers and choose the same essay topic.
+- 1) Two friends are in different pre-IB classes, but they have the same assignment.
+They work together, knowing that they can each use the same examples and arguments in each of their classes without the teachers knowing. - 2) Two students in two different IB2 TOK classes have different teachers and choose the same essay topic.
 They work closely with each other to come up with the most compelling arguments.
-They deliberately choose the same Areas of Knowledge to write about, only differing in their personal examples.
+They deliberately choose the same Real Life Situations to write about, only differing in small interpretations.

-This second example is a form of collusion since the essays can no longer rightly be called the students' own work.
+These two examples are a form of collusion since the essays can no longer rightly be called the students' own work.